Basic Concepts and Fundamentals of ACLs

 Allow 10.0.0.10/8

-The administrator applied this ACL to the F0/0 interface in the inbound direction.
-Afterward, all traffic from the Staff section has blocked.
-Even the host 10.0.0.10/8 has an allowed entry, still the host can't access the Server segment.
+You applied this ACL to the F0/0 interface in the inbound direction.
+Afterward, it blocks all traffic from the Staff section.
+Even though the host 10.0.0.10/8 has an allowed entry, it cannot access the Server segment.

 When the packets from the host 10.0.0.10 enter the F0/0 interface, the interface checks the applied ACL.
-The first statement of the ACL says "deny all incoming traffic".
-Since this criterion matches all incoming packets, the interface never checks the next statement for any incoming packet.
+The first statement of the ACL states "deny all incoming traffic."
+Since this criterion matches all incoming packets, the interface never checks the following statement for any incoming packet.
 It always executes the action of the first statement.
 Since the action of the first statement is the 'deny all', all incoming packets are denied.
+To resolve this issue, you can place the allowed statement before the deny statement.
+The correct ordering of statements is the following.

 Allow 10.0.0.10/8